-A recent report from the Commission on the Future of Undergraduate Education at the American Academy of Arts & Sciences recognizes several colleges offering expanded opportunities for students in all fields to develop academic, practical, and civic knowledge and skills.
+A report from the Commission on the Future of Undergraduate Education at the American Academy of Arts & Sciences recognizes several colleges offering expanded opportunities for students in all fields to develop academic, practical, and civic knowledge and skills.

 Building T-shaped professionals: